-The rise of drive and dark stores following the health crisis
+COVID-19: the rise of drives and dark stores

 The global COVID-19 pandemic and the containment introduced in March 2020 have significantly changed the consumption habits of the French.
 The health crisis has resulted in the explosion of e-commerce for consumer products, usually consumed mainly in supermarkets, in the face of social distancing implemented by the state.